 Environmental groups and interested individuals may seek to delay or prevent a variety of operations.
 We expect that environmental groups and interested individuals will intervene with increasing frequency in the regulatory processes in the states and countries where we own, lease or manage timberlands, and operate mills.
 For example, in Washington State, environmental groups and interested individuals may appeal individual forest practice applications or file petitions with the Forest Practices Board to challenge the regulations under which forest practices are approved.
 These and other challenges could materially delay or prevent operations on our properties.
 Also, interveners at times may bring legal action in Florida in opposition to entitlement and change of use of timberlands to commercial, industrial or residential use.
-Delays or restrictions due to the intervention of environmental groups or interested individuals could adversely affect our operating results.
-In addition to intervention in regulatory proceedings, interested groups and individuals may file or threaten to file lawsuits that seek to prevent us from obtaining permits, implementing capital improvements or pursuing operating plans.
-Any lawsuit or even a threatened lawsuit could delay harvesting on our timberlands, impact how we operate or limit our ability to modify or invest in our mills.
+Delays or restrictions due to the intervention of environmental groups and individuals may file or threaten to file lawsuits that seek to prevent us from obtaining terms and conditions of proposed permits issued to us by regulatory agencies, implementing capital improvements or pursuing operating plans.
+Any lawsuit or even a threatened lawsuit could delay harvesting on our timberlands, in our mills.
 Among the remedies that could be enforced in a lawsuit is a judgment preventing or restricting harvesting on a portion of our timberlands, or adversely affecting the timing, projected operating benefits or cost of capital projects at our mills.

 The impact of existing regulatory restrictions on future harvesting activities may be significant.
 Federal, state and local laws and regulations, as well as those of other countries, which are intended to protect threatened and endangered species, as well as waterways and wetlands, limit and may prevent timber harvesting, road building and other activities on our timberlands.
 The threatened and endangered species restrictions apply to activities that would adversely impact a protected species or significantly degrade its habitat.
 The size of the area subject to restriction will vary depending on the protected species at issue, the time of year and other factors, but can range from less than one to several thousand acres.
-A number of species that naturally live on or near our timberlands, including the northern spotted owl, marbled murrelet, bald eagle, several species of salmon and trout in the Northwest, and the red cockaded woodpecker, bald eagle, wood stork, Red Hills salamander and flatwoods salamander in the

-Southeast, are protected under the Federal Endangered Species Act or similar federal and state laws.
-Other species, such as the gopher tortoise, are currently under review for possible protection.
+A number of species that naturally live on or near our timberlands, including the northern spotted owl, marbled murrelet, bald eagle, several species of salmon and trout in the Northwest, and the red cockaded woodpecker, bald eagle, wood stork, Red Hills salamander and flatwoods salamander in the Southeast, are protected under the Federal Endangered Species Act or similar federal and state laws.
+Other species, such as the gopher tortoise are currently under review for possible protection.
 As we gain additional information regarding the presence of threatened or endangered species on our timberlands, or if other regulations, such as those that require buffers to protect water bodies, become more restrictive, the amount of our timberlands subject to harvest restrictions could increase.